 Cruise past Charlottenburg Palace, the Westhafen Canal and the Hamburger Bahnhof, which is a terminal-turned museum that has an impressive collection of contemporary art!
 Take in the gorgeous views of Berlin as you toast to a fantastic holiday!

-Although Berlin is the largest and most populated city in Germany, it is generally a very safe city.
+Although it’s the largest and most populated city in Germany, Berlin is generally quite safe.
 However, when you’re traveling to a new city, especially one as large as this, it’s a good idea to follow some tried and tested safety tips.

 There is always the potential for minor crimes like pickpocketing, especially on public transport, in built-up areas and clubs.
 Kurfürstendamm and Görlitzer Park can be particularly dangerous when it comes to pickpocketing, especially in the summer.
 It’s also a good idea to stay away from the parks at night.
 Keep an eye on your possessions, and you may also want to make use of some handy safety tools for traveling.

 Being mindful in built-up areas as well as main transport hubs is recommended because you are more of a target in these places.
 Moabit is a temporary home for incarcerated individuals who have been given special privileges.
 It’s good to be aware of this if you are in the area.

 As you are likely traveling in a foreign country, ensure you have access to emergency numbers in case of an accident or problem.
 It’s also always a good idea to have travel insurance in the event of a problem.
 To enjoy your Berlin itinerary to the fullest, keep these travel tips in mind and enjoy safe travels!

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers,or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.